Alan Tudyk

+Tudyk currently voices The Joker and Clayface in the series Harley Quinn and Optimus Prime in the animated series Transformers: EarthSpark.
+In 2024, he voiced Alex Sartorius / Doctor Phosphorus and returned as Clayface in Creature Commandos.
+In 2025, he voiced and provided motion capture for 4, AKA "Gary," in James Gunn's Superman.

 Early life

 Tudyk was born in El Paso, Texas, the son of Betty Loyce (née Wiley) and Timothy Nicholas Tudyk.
-He is of Polish, German, French and English ancestry.
+His father's family is of Polish ancestry.
+His father was a farmer and his grandparents were cattle ranchers.
 Tudyk was raised in Plano, Texas, a suburb of Dallas, where he attended Plano Senior High School.
 He had a brief experience as a stand-up comic before quitting after an angry audience member threatened to kill him.
 Tudyk studied drama at the Methodist-affiliated Lon Morris College in Jacksonville, Texas, where he won the Academic Excellence award for drama.
 While in college, he played Beaver Smith in an eastern New Mexico summer stock theater production of Billy the Kid.
-Tudyk entered Juilliard but left in 1996 before earning a degree.
+Tudyk was later accepted into and attended the Juilliard School, but left in 1996 without earning a degree.

 Career

 Film

-Tudyk's film debut was in 1997 in Mark Schwahn's independent drama film 35 Miles from Normal co-starring with Ethan Suplee.
+Tudyk's film debut was in 1997 in Mark Schwahn's independent drama film 35 Miles from Normal.
 A year later, he had a minor role in the biographical comedy-drama Patch Adams with Robin Williams where he played patient Everton.
 Tudyk said of the role, that a doctor had given him a shot of adrenaline prior to filming as he had an allergic reaction to food the night before and his windpipe was closing up.
 In 2000, Tudyk played a gay German drug addict in 28 Days opposite Sandra Bullock.
 He played Wat in A Knight's Tale, Steve the Pirate in Dodgeball: A True Underdog Story and the emotional robot Sonny in I, Robot.
-In 2005, he reprised his role as the playful, easy-going Hoban "Wash" Washburne in the film Serenity, derived from the television series Firefly by Joss Whedon.
-In 2007, Tudyk had a supporting role as a strong-willed doctor in the western film 3:10 to Yuma.
-He had a brief but memorable role in the film Knocked Up and a highly physical comedic performance in the British film Death at a Funeral.
-Tudyk played Tucker in the indie horror comedy Tucker & Dale vs Evil.
-He reprised his role as Dutch for the film Transformers: Dark of the Moon.
+In 2005, he reprised his role as Hoban "Wash" Washburne in the film Serenity, derived from the television series Firefly by Joss Whedon.

+In 2007, Tudyk had a supporting role as a doctor in the western film 3:10 to Yuma.
+He had a brief role in the film Knocked Up and in the British film Death at a Funeral.
+Tudyk played Tucker in the indie horror comedy Tucker & Dale vs. Evil.
+He played Dutch for the film Transformers: Dark of the Moon.
 In Alvin and the Chipmunks: Chipwrecked, he voiced Simone (a reckless French accent speaking Chipmunk, the result after Simon was bitten by a spider).
 In 2012, Tudyk played Stephen A. Douglas in Timur Bekmambetov's film Abraham Lincoln: Vampire Hunter.
 He played Ben Chapman in the 2013 film 42 about Jackie Robinson.